 The Norwegian Quota Scheme is a funding Scheme offered by the Norwegian Government to students from developing countries in the South and countries in the Western Balkans, Eastern Europe and in Central Asia.
 The goal of the Quota Scheme is to give students relevant education that will also benefit their home countries when the return after graduation.

-Only applicants from institutions with which NTNU has a formal cooperation agreement are eligible to apply.
+- Only applicants from institutions that NTNU has a formal cooperation agreement with are eligible to apply.

 Placement is competitive

-The few Quota seats available, compared to the high number of applicants competing, make this source of funding extremely competitive.
+The few Quota seats available, compared to the high number of applicants, make this source of funding extremely competitive.

 Please see more information about the Quota Scheme at the webpage for the Norwegian Centre for International Cooperation in Higher Education (SiU).